pyrsia/pyrsia/src/blockchain/readme.md

   1. Generic payload (any struct that implements our trait)
   2. Few concrete types for the core funcationality of the blockchain (e.g consensus)
 - Returning finalized blocks

+## Requirements

+- Track Authorities, may come and go, with no external dependencies
+- Immutable record of transactions

+## Objectives

 This crate will be responsible for: